 After the certificate applicant checks the certificate subject name and alternate name is free of errors and accepts the certificate, the GTLSCA uses this as a basis for certificate acceptance.

-4.4.2 Publication of the Certificate by the CA
+4.4.2 GTLSCA Certificate Publication

 The GTLSCA publishes the issued certificates on the repository or delivers the certificate to the subscriber by email to complete the certificate issuance work.